Radon: Domestic-level exposure

 Radon has been considered the second leading cause of lung cancer in the United States and leading environmental cause of cancer mortality by the EPA, with the first one being smoking.
 Others have reached similar conclusions for the United Kingdom and France.
 Radon exposure in buildings may arise from subsurface rock formations and certain building materials (e.g., some granites).
 The greatest risk of radon exposure arises in buildings that are airtight, insufficiently ventilated, and have foundation leaks that allow air from the soil into basements and dwelling rooms.
-In some regions, such as Niška Banja, Serbia and Ullensvang, Norway, outdoor radon concentrations may be exceptionally high, though compared to indoors, where people spend more time and air is not dispersed and exchanged as often, outdoor exposure to radon is not considered a significant health risk.
+In some regions, such as Niška Banja, Serbia and in Ullensvang, Norway, outdoor radon concentrations may be exceptionally high, though compared to indoors, where people spend more time and air is not dispersed and exchanged as often, outdoor exposure to radon is not considered a significant health risk.

 Radon exposure (mostly radon daughters) has been linked to lung cancer in case-control studies performed in the US, Europe and China.
 There are approximately 21,000 deaths per year in the US (0.0063% of a population of 333 million) due to radon-induced lung cancers.
 In Europe, 2% of all cancers have been attributed to radon; in Slovenia in particular, a country with a high concentration of radon, about 120 people (0.0057% of a population of 2.11 million) die yearly because of radon.
 One of the most comprehensive radon studies performed in the US by epidemiologist R. William Field and colleagues found a 50% increased lung cancer risk even at the protracted exposures at the EPA's action level of 4 pCi/L. North American and European pooled analyses further support these findings.
 However, the conclusion that exposure to low levels of radon leads to elevated risk of lung cancer has been disputed, and analyses of the literature point towards elevated risk only when radon accumulates indoors and at levels above 100 Bq/m^{3}.

 Thoron (^{220}Rn) is less studied than ^{222}Rn in regards to domestic exposure due to its shorter half-life.
 However, it has been measured at comparatively high concentrations in buildings with earthen architecture, such as traditional half-timbered houses and modern houses with clay wall finishes, and in regions with thorium- and monazite-rich soil and sand.
 Thoron is a minor contributor to the overall radiation dose received due to indoor radon exposure, and can interfere with ^{222}Rn measurements when not taken into account.